Fred The Tree On Seven Mile Bridge

 Fred the Tree: A Must-See in the Keys

 Whether you’re a local or just passing through the Florida Keys, Fred the Tree is a must-see roadside attraction.
-It’s not just about seeing a tree growing from an abandoned bridge - it’s about witnessing nature’s determination to survive, even in the most unlikely places.
+It’s not just about seeing a tree growing from an abandoned bridge.
+It’s about witnessing nature’s determination to survive, even in the most unlikely places.
 As Fred continues to defy the odds, he reminds us all that even in isolation, growth and resilience are always possible.

 Subscribe and be the first to know about new adventures,